jamesadjinwa/wt-shop/README.md

 # About WT-Shop
 **WizardsTechnology Shop**
-This is just for a web app shop!
+This is just for an online shop!